cartermcbroom/ai-models/README.md

 * Look at a way to run the models in AWS

 ## Project setup
-1. `python -m venv .env`
+1. Open the project in PyCharm
-2. `source .env/bin/activate`
+2. Configure python interpreter
-3. `python -m pip install -r requirements.txt`
+3. Click install requirements

 # Part 1 - Introduction to Hugging Face and how we can run some models locally